steamos-community/stephensons-rocket/README.md

 - SteamOS requires a Radeon 5000 or newer for ATI users.
 Stephenson's Rocket will use the Open Source driver instead on older cards.
 - SteamOS is only updated when Valve have time.
 Stephenson's Rocket comes with the tools to update it with the latest stuff yourself!

+- Multiple additional packages are now installed by default: git, gdebi, gksu, pastebinit, gedit, file-roller, ufw, gufw, bash-completion, nautilus-open-terminal, openssh-sever, iotop, lsof, htop
+- A firewall configuration has been added, it only allows a limited amount of ssh connections per half a minute and only from the local network by default.
+- /home is mounted with the noatime option

 ![SteamOS on VMware](http://i.imgur.com/a3jnZ6r.png)

 # Planned improvements

 - Support NVIDIA cards no longer supported in current nvidia-glx driver.
 - Support NVIDIA cards using the new 2014 Maxwell architecture, including the GTX 750 series, with the 334.21 driver.
+- More sane mount options for partitions.
+- Adding lsof, iotop and htop.
+- A better firewall configuration, currently you probably can't stream from your Steam Machine.
+- Support for trim when an ssd is installed.

 # How to install?